Business rates explained

 The government sets the multipliers for each financial year.

-Ratepayers who occupy a property with a rateable value of less than £51,000 will have their bills calculated using the small business multiplier, rather than the standard rating multiplier.
-This assumes they are not entitled to certain other mandatory relief or are liable to pay unoccupied property rates.
+Ratepayers who occupy a property with a rateable value of less than £51,000 will have their bills calculated using the small business multiplier, rather than the standard rating multiplier, unless the ratepayer is in receipt of a mandatory relief or are liable to pay unoccupied property rates.

 Small businesses that occupy properties with a low rateable value may also apply for Small Business Rate Relief.

-Payment of business rate bills is automatically set on a ten-month cycle.
-However, if you prefer to pay by 12 monthly instalments, contact us by email to firstname.lastname@example.org before 1 April.
+Payment of business rate bills is automatically set on a 10 month cycle.
+However, if you prefer to pay by 12 monthly instalments, contact us by email to email@example.com before 1 April.